Best Tradingview Indicators Guidelines

 - The trading style: Each trader has its vision and its unique strategy when trading.
 Hence, some investors tend to use trend tools, while others prefer volume indicators or oscillators.

-- The use of the indicator: taking advantage of indicators can differ from one trader to another.
+- The use of the indicator: taking advantage of indicators can differ from one trader to another system.
 Thereby, investors will classify and evaluate indicators from their own point of view.
 In other words, each trader will assess the indicators according to his personal experience.

 For instance, Mister A may consider an indicator as his best, while Mister B can see it as a useless one.